Senior Accounting Specialist

 Deferred revenue is also known as unearned revenue.

-Q19.
-What is financial statement
+Q. What is a financial statement?

 Financial statements are formal records of the financial activities and position of a business, organization, or individual.